 Old Harris Road Preserve is a 14-acre parcel located off of Elmwood Road in Pownal across from the Pownal Elementary School.
 Owned by the Royal River Conservation Trust, this parcel is primarily managed for habitat and ecology and protects a key 0.6 mile snowmobile trail connection.
-The trail crosses Thoit’s Brook, providing fishing access.
+The trail crosses Thoits Branch, providing fishing access.
+Most recently in 2021, Old Harris Road Preserve became the location of RRCT’s first highly interpretive trail.
+Download our Interpretive Guidebook, geared for elementary school-aged kids, and take a walk along the family-friendly trail.
+Stop for a rest at the outdoor classroom we built for our neighbors at Pownal Elementary.

 Trails, Trailheads, and Accessibility

-The Old Harris Road Preserve, located off Elmwood Road in Pownal currently has no marked trailhead.
+The Old Harris Road Preserve, located off Elmwood Road in Pownal is marked by a small sign on Elmwood Road just west of the cemetery.
 Parking is available on the shoulder of Elmwood Road along the Cemetery boundary (across Elmwood from Pownal Elementary School).
 The trail heads south off Elmwood Road along the edge of the cemetery, briefly sharing a boundary with a small manufacturing facility before entering the woods.
-The 0.6 mile trail (1.2 miles round trip) is maintained for snowmobiling and is available for other uses, including hiking, Thoit’s Brook fishing access, hunting access, cross-country skiing, and snowshoeing.
+The 0.6-mile trail (1.2 miles round trip) is maintained for snowmobiling and is available for other uses, including hiking, Thoits Branch fishing access, hunting access, cross-country skiing, and snowshoeing.
 While the snowmobile trail continues onto private land after 0.6 miles, many abutting landowners allow snowmobile use only.
 Please respect all abutters’ postings.

-Accessibility of the preserve is limited by steep slopes on the trail approach the brook, and a snowmobile bridge that requires careful footwork.
+Accessibility of the preserve is limited by steep slopes as the trail approaches the brook soon after the outdoor classroom, and a snowmobile bridge that requires careful footwork.
 ATV use is prohibited due to steep erodible slopes.
+The trail segment to the outdoor classroom is maintained for casual walking for school children, but is not maintained for wheelchairs or other devices.

 Rules, Regulations, and Hunting

-- The preserve is primarily used for snowmobiling and access for hunting, trapping, and fishing.
-Hiking, snowshoeing and skiing are allowed.
+- The preserve is primarily used for an outdoor classroom, snowmobiling, and access for hunting, trapping, and fishing.
+Hiking, snowshoeing, and skiing are allowed.
 Bikes and equestrian use are not recommended due to steep banking and a snowmobile bridge that is not fit for horses.
 ATV use is prohibited.

 - Safe and responsible hunting and trapping on the preserve is encouraged.
 We promote safe hunting experiences and protect deer by educating users of the hiking trail and their dogs to be respectful of hunters and deer during season, including winter deer yard season.
 As a courtesy, please call RRCT to inform us if you plan any trapping on the parcel.
 Hikers should always wear orange during all hunting seasons, on all hikes.